MaayanLab/clustergrammer/README.md

 ##### row_order and col_order
 This sets the initial ordering of rows and columns.
 The default is clust.
 The options are
-* alpha = ordering based on names of rows or columns
+  * alpha: ordering based on names of rows or columns
-  * clust - ordering based on clustering (covered [here](clustergrammer-python-module))
+  * clust: ordering based on clustering (covered [here](clustergrammer-python-module))
-  * rank - ordering based on the sum of the values in row/column
+  * rank: ordering based on the sum of the values in row/column
-  * rank_var - ordering based on the variance of the values in the row/column
+  * rank_var: ordering based on the variance of the values in the row/column

 ##### ini_view
 This defines the initial view of the clustergram.
 A clutergram can have many views available (discussed [here](#making-additional-views)) and these views generally consist of filtered versions of the clustergram.

+##### sidebar_width
+The width, in pixels, of the sidebar.
+The default is 150px.

+##### sidebar_icons
+This determines whether the sidebar will have icons for help, share, and screenshot.
+The default is true.

+##### max_allow_fs
+This sets the maximum allowed font-size.
+The default is set to 16px.

 # Input Matrix Format
+Clustergrammer.js requires a specific json [format](#clustergrammer-json-format) to make the visualization and you can use the python module [clustergrammer.py](#clustergrammer-python-module) to create this json from an input tab-separated matrix file in the following format:

 # Clustergrammer JSON Format